 wget was able to connect and download the index file from the first container using its private IP address on the local subnet.
 Network traffic between the two container groups remained within the virtual network.

 You can also deploy a container group to an existing virtual network by using a YAML file, a Resource Manager template, or another programmatic method such as with the Python SDK.
-To deploy to a subnet in a virtual network, you specify several additional properties in the YAML:

 ports: The ports to open, if any.

 protocol: The protocol (TCP or UDP) for the opened port.

 networkProfile: Network settings for the virtual network and subnet.

 id: The full Resource Manager resource ID of the

 To get the ID of the network profile, run the az network profile list command, specifying the name of the resource group that contains your virtual network and delegated subnet.